Adding a new SSH key for a user

 -

-View information about the server storage devices (disks and partitions created on them):
+View information about server storage devices, including disks and their partitions:

-Mount the partition with the root file system of the BareMetal server OS:
+Mount the partition with the BareMetal server OS root filesystem:

 -

-After performing all the required actions in the server’s file system, exit the environment you created.
+After completing all required operations in the server’s filesystem, exit the recovery environment.

 Disable the virtual CD drive in the KVM console: